SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

  $ curl http://localhost:8080/data/+ | jprint

 `curl <http://curl.haxx.se/>`_ is a command line tool that can easily retrieve data using http.
-The result of the request will be passed to ``jprint``, a convienient tool which will pretty-print your json and should be in your path.
+The result of the request will be passed to ``jprint``, a convenient tool which will pretty-print your json and is installed along with the sMAP library.

 Adding Metadata
 ~~~~~~~~~~~~~~~